-Yellow Hat – when wearing the yellow hat groups would be optimistic, thinking of all good things that will arise from the solutions they uncovered in the previous green hat round.
+When wearing the yellow hat groups would be optimistic, thinking of all the good things that will arise from the solutions they uncovered in the previous green hat round.
 For each idea, they might try to answer questions like:

 - What are the ways in which this idea can improve our speed in making coffee?